DustinJSilk/qwik-urql/README.md

 A small library to use Urql with Qwik.

 - :white_check_mark: Query & mutation hooks
-- :white_check_mark: SSR state shared to the frontend client
+- :white_check_mark: SSR
 - :white_check_mark: Lazy loaded client
 - :white_check_mark: Auth tokens
 - :white_check_mark: Abort signals
 - :white_check_mark: Re-execute queries (see example app buttons)
-- :hourglass: Reactive cache / watch for changes [Read why this is difficult](#reactive-cache)
+- :white_check_mark: Reactive cache / watch for changes
 - :hourglass: Optimistic response (This requires a reactive cache)
 - :hourglass: Code generators

 ## Setup

+This is the minimal setup required for standard Query/Mutations.
+[See the reactive cache section for watch queries](#reactive-cache)

 Create a new file to hold your Urql client configuration under `src/client.ts` and export a factory for your client.